black1172/Monarchs_PyTorch/README.md

 -Downloading images using python as opposed to manually (skipped this at this point due to holding up other work)

 # Key Moments
-Used imaging of each band individually to extract the NIR portion of the image.
+-Used imaging of each band individually to extract the NIR portion of the image.
 Plants reflect lots of NIR light so they appear distinctly in this band of an image!
+-Genereted a NIR image with a key confirming and mapping vegitation density!